pmunts/arm-mcu/arduino/README.md

 is defined.
 The Arduino-Pico `main()` function calls `vTaskStartScheduler()` therefore `setup()` must **not** call it again.
-For this reason, `Arduino_ARM.h` defines `vTaskStartScheduler()` as an empty macro for RP2040 and RP2350 platforms.
+For this reason, `Arduino_ARM.h` defines `vTaskStartScheduler()` as an empty macro for RP2040 and RP2350 platforms, *with the side effect that the classic STM32 FreeRTOS sketch in the next subsection will also run on RP2040 and RP2350 boards.*

 To build an RP2040 or RP2350 FreeRTOS application, you must append `:os=freertos` to the FQBN (Fully Qualified Board Name).
 When building